 I use iframe or image tags placed directly on my site for desktop and mobile web

-If you currently use iframe or image tags for Floodlight, we recommend retagging your website with the global site tag based on these instructions.
-You can generate global site tags in Search Ads 360, Campaign Manager, or via the DCM/DFA Reporting and Trafficking API.
+If you currently use iframe or image tags for Floodlight, we recommend retagging your website with the Google tag based on these instructions.
+You can generate Google tags in Search Ads 360, Campaign Manager 360, or via the Campaign Manager 360 API.

 We recommend against keeping the Floodlight iframe/image tags on your site after you've installed event snippets, as this will lead to duplicated conversion data.
-Instead, retag a few activities at a time to ensure the global site tag and event snippets are working.
+Instead, retag a few activities at a time to ensure the Google tag and event snippets are working.

-If you’re looking for a tag management solution, you can use Google Tag Manager instead of the global site tag.
+If you’re looking for a tag management solution, you can use Google Tag Manager instead of the Google tag.

 I currently use Google Tag Manager